-In the late 1980s, Port Houston established an environmental affairs department, developed a policy concerning environmental compliance, and began its history of leadership in environmental stewardship and sustainability.
-Port Houston’s nationally recognized and award-winning dedication to ensuring that business and the environment can co-exist successfully is often held up as the model for others to emulate.
+Port Houston has a long history of leading in environmental stewardship and sustainability.
+Our nationally recognized and award-winning dedication to ensuring that business and the environment can successfully co-exist is often held up as the model for others to emulate.

 Partnership with Galveston Bay Foundation

-The Port’s 10 year partnership with Galveston Bay Foundation supports regional environmental awareness and conservation efforts.
-The port and GBF work collaboratively to preserve and protect Galveston Bay, home of the Houston Ship Channel.
-Learn more about GBF and about how you can get involved here.
+Port Houston’s 10-year partnership with Galveston Bay Foundation supports regional environmental awareness and conservation efforts.
+The Port and GBF work collaboratively to preserve and protect Galveston Bay, home of the Houston Ship Channel.
+Learn more about GBF and how you can get involved here.

 Port Houston values our long-standing collaboration with the Buffalo Bayou Partnership (BBP).
 Through the Clean & Green Program, Port Houston supports the regular work of BBP which cleans marine debris and floatables from the Houston Ship Channel and nearby waterways.